Category: The Question

 Still, I close each day

-with whispered prayers—
+with whispered prayers.

-and in that silent communion,
+In that silent communion,

 I discover at last